Skip to content

 Environment

-Environmental protection means the All human measures to protect the natural environment.
-These measures are necessary because human behavior itself poses a threat to the planet.
+Environmental protection means the Totality of all human measures for the protection of the natural environment.
+These measures necessary because human behavior itself is a threat to the planet.

 Environmental problem

 An environmental problem generally means an extreme Environmental pollution as a result of human behavior.
-It is caused, for example, by the overexploitation of a natural environment or the entry of pollutants into the soil, air and water.
+It results, for example, from the overexploitation of a natural environment or pollutant inputs into soil, air, and water.
 Among the largest Environmental problems of our time include, for example, climate change or the Plastic waste in the environment.

 Environmental Psychology